Audacium/audacium/docs/index.md

 ## Getting Started

-For end users, the latest Windows and macOS release version of Audacium is available [here](https://github.com/SartoxOnlyGNU/audacium/releases/latest).
+For end users, the latest release of Audacium is available [here](https://github.com/SartoxOnlyGNU/audacium/releases/latest).
 Help with using Audacium is available from the [Matrix room](https://matrix.to/#/#audacium:envs.net) or via the [Discord server](https://discord.gg/ZH5234Abhb) (the two are bridged together).

-Build instructions are available [here](https://github.com/SartoxOnlyGNU/audacium/blob/master/BUILDING.md).
+Build instructions are available [here](https://github.com/SartoxOnlyGNU/audacium/wiki/Building).

-More information for developers is available from the [wiki](https://github.com/SartoxOnlyGNU/audacium/wiki).
+More information is available from the [wiki](https://github.com/SartoxOnlyGNU/audacium/wiki).